When you think about China, and native animals, you think of pandas and dragons.

 That means that people with allergies have no troubles living with the Chinese Crested.

 Not many people will love the dog breed because of its appearance.
-And that is evident, as Sam, a Chinese Crested, won the World’s Ugliest Dog Contest in 2003, 2004, and 2005.
+And that is evident, as Sam, a Chinese Crested dog, won the World’s Ugliest Dog Contest in 2003, 2004, and 2005.
+But you will have a unique factor with a hairless dog.

 The Chinese Crested is often described as a feline dog.
 And that is because of their love of heights, as they love to climb vertical spaces.
 Get one at home, and you will be entertained forever.
 They love performing tricks and are eager to please.